javinator/pliny-the-helper/README.md

 If you want to get started with some recipes, you'll find my 40 first recipes [here](src/assets/xml/40-recipes.xml).

+The ingredients currently displayed are most of the ingredients in my local homebrew shop ([Brau- und Rauchshop](https://www.brauundrauchshop.ch/)).
+The yeast is currently limited to dry yeast only, liquid yeasts will be added later.

 ## Formulas

 Here I list some of the used formulas I used, for better understanding.